GLG 3.5 Release: New

-GLG_WIDGET_EDITING_MODE environment variable that may be used to
+GLG_WIDGET_EDITING_MODE environment variable that may be

-saved back into its original location using the File, Save menu option.
+then saved back into its original location using the File, Save menu option.

-However, care should be exercised, since it will permanently overwrite
+However, care should be exercised, since it will permanently

 overwrite the original widget.

-Fixed an error when adding a plot to a chart object after deleting all
+Fixed an error when adding a plot to a chart object after deleting

 Enhanced handling of the custom MouseClick

 event for a case when the viewport containing the object that

-the Input callback.
+processing in the Input